ckucewicz/cta_ridership_analysis/docs/index.md

 | December  | 12.6               | 7.6                 | 60.3                   |

-## Top Stations (Post-COVID)
+### Top 3 Stations by Total Post-COVID Ridership

-These are the busiest 'L' stations from 2020–2023:
+These are the busiest CTA 'L' stations based on total boardings from 2023-Present.

 | Station | Total Rides |
 |---------|-------------|